 315 Elementary Health Education Content and Methods (1 course) This course addresses the foundations of K–8 health education, including the Coordinated School Health Program, national standards, state requirements, behavioral theories, risk reduction, health promotion, and personal and social skill development.
 Content across the ten health education topics and developmentally appropriate teaching strategies and resources will be studied.
 Prerequisite: permission of Education Department coordinator.
 Fall and Spring semesters.

 350 Fitness Specialist (.5 course) The senior Health Fitness major will perform and interpret assessments in the human performance laboratory.
 Classroom and laboratory activities will focus on professionalism in a working physiological testing laboratory, data collection and reduction, and research activity.
-Prerequisites: HES-226, HES-308, HES-310, and HES-313; current American Red Cross or American Heart Association First Aid and Professional Rescuer CPR certification; and concurrent enrollment in HES-351 and HES-398.
+Prerequisites: HES-308, HES-310, and HES-313; current American Red Cross or American Heart Association Adult CPR/AED certification; and concurrent enrollment in HES-351 and HES-398.
 Permission required for the Fall semester.
 Fall and Spring semesters.

 268, 368 Career Exploration, Internship (Course value to be determined) Off-campus employment experience related to the student’s major.
-HES-268; January Interim.
+HES-268 is an elective offered during January Interim.
+Hours obtained during HES- 268 cannot be applied to hours or credit for HES- 368, or vice versa.
+HES-368 is an elective and offered Fall, Spring, or Summer terms after the junior year.
 Prerequisites for HES-368 are HES-308, HES-310 and HES-313.
-HES-368 is offered Fall, Spring, and Summer terms after the junior year.

-397 Seminar in Health Education (.5 course) This senior seminar is a capstone course that will focus on critical thinking and professional issues associated with school health education.
+397 Seminar in Health & Physical Education (.5 course) This senior seminar is a capstone course that will focus on critical thinking and professional issues associated with school health education.
 Students will explore discipline-specific writing and complete several writing projects.
 Knowledge and skills required for graduate study will be explored.
-Prerequisite: completion of or concurrent enrollment in HES-355.
 WRITD, Fall semester.

 398 Health Fitness Seminar (1 course) This capstone course for the Health Fitness major requires reading, writing, and discussion on pertinent topics in fitness, health promotion, and medicine.
 Prerequisites: HES-308, HES-310, HES-313 and concurrent enrollment in HES-350 and HES-351.
 Permission required for Fall semester.
 WRITD, Fall and Spring semesters.